qiskit-community/qiskit-experiments/.github/ISSUE_TEMPLATE/NEW_EXPERIMENT.md

 ### Experiment analysis
 Provide a concise description of the experiment's analysis.
 Make sure you cover the following aspects:
 * What is the main fit model for the experiment?
 * What are the main fit parameters?
+Specify parameter defaults and bounds where relevant
 * How would you evaluate whether the fit is good or bad?

 ### References